Interpretable Almost Matching Exactly for Causal Inference: INTRODUCTION

-This second issue, that not all covariates are equally important, has serious implications for CATE estimation.
+For categorical variables, we might choose a Hamming distance to measure similarity between covariates.
+Then, the goal is to find control units that are similar to the treatment units on as many covariates as possible.
+However, the fact that not all covariates are equally important has serious implications for CATE estimation.
 Matching methods generally suffer in the presence of many irrelevant covariates (covariates that are not related to either treatment or outcome): the irrelevant variables would dominate the Hamming distance calculation, so that the treatment units would mainly be matched to the control units on the irrelevant variables.
 This means that matching methods do not always pass an important sanity check in that irrelevant variables should be irrelevant.
-As our experiments show, the participation of irrelevant variables can overwhelm many state of the art matching methods, including Propensity Score Matching \citep{rosenbaum1983central}, Nearest Neighbor matching \citep{rubin1973matching}, as well as methods not explicitly designed for matching such as \citep{wager2017estimation} Causal Forest.\\
+To handle this issue with irrelevant covariates, in this work we choose to match units based on a \textit{weighted} Hamming distance, where the weights can be learned from machine learning on a hold-out training set.
+These weights act like variable importance measures for defining the Hamming distance.

-We propose a method in this work that aims to mitigate the problems listed above.
-The algorithm uses a hold-out training set to determine which variables are the most important to match on.
-It then determines matches by optimizing a weighted Hamming distance, where the weights on each variable are determined from the analysis of the hold-out set.
-Finding a matched group for a given unit then becomes a constrained discrete optimization problem, and we solve all of these optimization problems efficiently with a single dynamic program.
-This algorithm has the same basic monotonicity property (downwards closure) and structure as that of the apriori algorithm \citep{Agrawal1994} used in data mining for finding frequent itemsets.
-However, frequency of itemsets is irrelevant here, instead the goal is to find a largest (weighted) number of covariates that both a treatment and control unit have in common.
-The algorithm fully optimizes the weighted Hamming distance of each treatment unit to the nearest control unit (and vice versa).
-It is efficient, owing to the use of database programming and bit-vector computations, and does not require an integer programming solver.
-The method adaptively chooses subsets of features to consider, based on the other subsets of features that have already been considered.
-The method is named \collapsingflame\ : Dynamic Almost-Exact Matching with Replacement.
+The choice to optimize matches using Hamming distance leads to a serious computational challenge: how does one compute optimal matches on Hamming distance?
+In this work, we define a matched group for a given unit as the solution to a constrained discrete optimization problem, which is to find the weighted Hamming distance of each treatment unit to the nearest control unit (and vice versa).
+There is one such optimization problem for each unit, and we solve all of these optimization problems efficiently with a single dynamic program.
+Our dynamic programming algorithm has the same basic monotonicity property (downwards closure) as that of the apriori algorithm \citep{Agrawal1994} used in data mining for finding frequent itemsets.
+However, frequency of itemsets is irrelevant here, instead the goal is to find a largest (weighted) set of covariates that both a treatment and control unit have in common.
+The algorithm, Dynamic Almost Matching Exactly -- \collapsingflame\ -- is efficient, owing to the use of bit-vector computations to match units in groups, and does not require an integer programming solver.